University of Nebraska–Lincoln: Media

 The Daily Nebraskan (often referred to as "The D. N.") is Nebraska's student newspaper.
 It was established in 1871 as the Monthly Hesperian Student and was published every weekday during the fall and spring semesters and weekly during the summer until 2017, when students voted to reduce the paper's funding.
 The paper now operates mainly online, publishing only a monthly print copy.
 Novelist Willa Cather served as managing editor of the paper from 1892 to 1895.
 Though many of its writers are students in the College of Journalism and Mass Communications, The Daily Nebraskan is independent of the college.

 In February 2008, the Publications Board recognized The DailyER as an affiliated publication and approved the printing costs of the first three issues of the satirical paper.
 The paper is published monthly during the fall and spring semesters.
 Despite its similarity in name, The DailyER is not affiliated with The Daily Nebraskan.

 The university established NETV (later Nebraska Educational Telecommunications, now Nebraska Public Media) in 1954 on what was then Farm Campus.
 Initially a television station broadcasting ninety hours of local programming per week to a thirty-mile radius, the network has expanded to service all of Nebraska and is a member of the Public Broadcasting Service, while its radio stations (established in 1989) are members of National Public Radio.
 The school operates a Class A FM radio station, KRNU, which broadcasts on 90.3 FM over approximately twenty miles.
-The station plays mostly alternative and modern rock, as well as broadcasts of news, campus speakers and forums, and some home sporting events.